graySquirrel/pickleball-court-detection/README.md

        video_path:  path to an input avi file.
        output_path: path to an output file where the xy court point coordinates will be written.
                     This argument is optional.
 If not present, then a window with the result will be opened.
+This will take in a video, find one frame, and run the algo on it.
+Typical time is around one minute on a MacBook Pro.
+Does not run in real time on all frames... i guess we are assuming that the camera is still for the duration of the video.
 ```

 ## Output file